grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 You can enable the circuit breakers independently.
 Enabling one of them does not require enabling the other one.

 When enabled, push and read circuit breakers come with some default configurations.
-For example, the percentage of failing requests is computed over the moving window of 1 minute (`1m`).
+For example, the percentage of failing requests is computed over a moving window of one minute (`1m`).
 You can change these configurations by setting `-ingester.push-circuit-breaker.thresholding-period` or `-ingester.read-circuit-breaker.thresholding-period` to a desired value.

 The default percentage of push and pull requests that can fail over the configured moving window before the corresponding circuit breaker opens is `10`.